joshuakilaha/AutoCare/README.md

 The application is build in swift language and firebase as the main backend.
 Android will be coming soon 😄.

-The App still under contruction ⚠️ not complete.
+The App still is under contruction ⚠️ not complete.

 <img width="1102" alt="image1" src="https://user-images.githubusercontent.com/33428918/76690444-f9a55400-6650-11ea-9c07-5e260dbc6c69.png">
 <img width="1020" alt="image2" src="https://user-images.githubusercontent.com/33428918/76690420-c9f64c00-6650-11ea-8eea-28ebde2bfa03.png">